nzda-otago/nzda-otago.github.io/lodge.md

 ---

+## Location
+65 Rongahere Road,
+Beaumont 9591

+The lodge is located about one minute drive south from the Beaumont Bridge.
+It is on the left with the metal gate and cabbage tree.

 ## KEY CUSTODIANS
 * **Elio's Gun Shop** – 219 King Edward Street, South Dunedin.
 Ph 455 5783
 Keys – Hut 2/ Complex, Hut 6/ Complex, Bunkroom/ Complex.